benf549/CARPdock/README.md

 Can be used to quickly generate starting poses for [NISE](https://github.com/polizzilab/NISE).

-### Runs with the [LASErMPNN](https://github.com/polizzilab/LASErMPNN) python environment.

-This script performs rigid-body ligand docking onto a protein structure using brute-force sampling of ligand rotations and translations, followed by clustering of valid poses.
+This script performs rigid-body ligand docking onto an all glycine protein backbone using brute-force sampling of ligand rotations and translations, followed by clustering of valid poses.
 It loads protein and ligand structures, generates a grid of possible ligand positions, samples random ligand orientations, and filters out poses that clash with the protein or violate user-specified burial constraints.
 Valid ligand poses are clustered in 6D pose space (translation and rotation), and representative structures from each cluster can be written to output files.
-The script supports GPU acceleration with pytoch for computationally intensive steps and provides command-line options for customization.
+The script supports GPU acceleration with PyTorch for computationally intensive steps.

 Most of this script was vibe-coded, though it was validated on some test targets.

 Use at your own risk.

+### Runs with the [LASErMPNN](https://github.com/polizzilab/LASErMPNN) python environment.

 Please report any suggestions, issues, bugs, or feature requests in the GitHub Issues tab.